 Current Student Bios

-Benae Beamon is a doctoral student in the Graduate Division of Religious Studies in the Religion and Society track.
-She earned her B.A. in religion from Colgate University and her M.A.R. from Yale Divinity School, concentrating in ethics.
-Her focus is black queer ethics, folding Black Church ethnography and philosophical hermeneutics into sexual ethics discourse.
-Using social history to uncover Black moral and social thought surrounding sexuality and building primarily on womanist ethics, queer theory, and black theology and literature, her focus explores the experience and reality of black queers as the world responds to them and as they respond to the world.
-More broadly, she also has interests in Jewish thought, existentialism, and phenomenology, as they relate to queerness.
+Benae Beamon is a Ph.D candidate in the Graduate Division of Religious Studies in the Religion and Society track.
+She earned her B.A. in religion from Colgate University and her M.A.R. from Yale Divinity School with a concentration in ethics.
+She focuses on black queer ethics, folding the study of black churches and philosophical hermeneutics into sexual ethics discourse.
+Using social history to uncover black moral and social thought surrounding sexuality and building primarily on womanist ethics, queer theory, and black theology, she explores the experience and reality of black queer and transwomen.
+More broadly, she also has interests in the black arts, such as African American literature, African American poetry, and specifically tap dance, as they relate to queerness.

 Andrew M. Henry

 Andrew M. Henry is a Ph.D student in the Graduate Division of Religious Studies specializing in Ancient Christianity (Origins to Late Empire) under Dr. David Frankfurter.
 Andrew’s research focuses on the popular and domestic religious activity of the eastern Mediterranean with a particular interest in the material evidence of these practices such as ritual space, magico-religious artifact assemblages, and apotropaic objects.
 Stemming from these interests, Andrew studies theoretical issues pertaining to the limitations and abilities of archaeology to interpret questions on domestic religious activity in Late Antiquity.
 A graduate from Messiah College, Andrew attended the University of Pennsylvania’s Post-Baccalaureate Program in Classical Languages and worked as a collections assistant at the U.Penn Museum of Archaeology and Anthropology before coming to BU.